-Established in 1870 as the Ballarat School of Mines, it is the third oldest tertiary institution in Australia.
-Early in its history the institution developed a strong reputation in applied learning methods and for close links with industry.
+From its establishment in 1870 as the Ballarat School of Mines, FedUni has developed a strong reputation in applied learning methods and for close links with industry.
 This reputation continues to grow along with the student population, which now totals around 22,000.
-The institution was declared a University in 1994.